MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.203-18.md

-##### 52.203-18 Prohibition on Contracting with Entities that Require Certain Internal Confidentiality Agreements or Statements - Representation. #####
+##### 52.203-18 Prohibition on Contracting with Entities that Require Certain Internal Confidentiality Agreements or Statements—Representation. #####

 As prescribed in 3.909-3(a), insert the following provision:

-Prohibition on Contracting With Entities That Require Certain Internal Confidentiality Agreements or Statements - Representation (JAN 2017)
+Prohibition on Contracting With Entities That Require Certain Internal Confidentiality Agreements or Statements—Representation (JAN 2017)

-(a) *Definition.* As used in this provision -
+(a) *Definition.* As used in this provision—

 *Internal confidentiality agreement or statement, subcontract,* and *subcontractor,* are defined in the clause at 52.203-19, Prohibition on Requiring Certain Internal Confidentiality Agreements or Statements.